-VICTIM ASSISTANCE MANAGER
+VICTIM ASSISTANCE PROGRAM DIRECTOR

-Under direction, to plan, organize and manage the activities and personnel of the County's Victim Assistance Program; to develop program policies and conduct long range planning and program evaluation; and to do other work as required.
+Under general direction, to plan, organize and manage the activities and personnel of the County's Victim Assistance Program; to develop program policies and conduct long range planning and program evaluation; and to do other work as required.

 The District Attorney's Office prosecutes crimes committed in Clackamas County and provides legal and support services to ensure expedient criminal prosecutions, child support enforcement and assistance to crime victims.